Clinocottus: Species

-Characteritsics
+Characteristics

 Clinocottus sculpins are characterised by having the anus in a forward position between the anal fin and the pelvic fins, they have a heavy and blunt penis and in both sexes the anal fin is unmodified.
 C. analis and C. acuticeps have pointed heads, which is regarded as a basal feature and the remaining 3 species have sizeable, rounded heads.
 This is suggestive of the paraphyly of the group.
-These are small sculpins, the largest species is the mosshead scuplin with a maximum published total length of 19 cm and the smallest is the calico sculpin with a maximum published total length of 7 cm.
+These are small sculpins, the largest species is the mosshead sculpin with a maximum published total length of 19 cm and the smallest is the calico sculpin with a maximum published total length of 7 cm.

 Distribution

 Clinocottus sculpins are found in the eastern Pacific Ocean where they are found in the intertidal zone.